paulranum11/SPLiT-Seq_demultiplexing/README.md

 In order to run this software you must install the following dependency packages.

 - Python3 needs to be installed on your system.
 Often the executable name of python3 can vary... for example it may appear as `python` or as `python3`.
-This script requires that the expecutable be `python`.
-If your executable is python3 you can uncomment line 3 `alias python='python3'` in the splitseqdemultiplex.sh.
+This script requires that the executable be `python`.
 - Python3 packages: math, os, psutil, argparse, sys, datetime, itertools, re
 - GNU parallel: https://www.gnu.org/software/parallel/
 - UMI-tools: https://github.com/CGATOxford/UMI-tools